guanzhchen/guanzhchen.github.io/index.md

 My research is driven by the passion for advancing the edge intelligence of large language models (LLMs).
 I am particularly focused on the paradigm shift [from deep to long learning](https://hazyresearch.stanford.edu/blog/2023-03-27-long-learning), aiming to enhance LLM capabilities by learning effectively from substantial context.
 My recent work concentrates on improving LLMs' in-depth understanding of complex context, specifically targeting:

-- Effective and efficient long-context modeling through new architecture(s);
+- Effective and efficient long-context modeling;
 - Unified understanding of multimodal context